Kairotic/liveloom/paper/paper.md

 the warp-weighted loom.
-However, in connecting a live coding pattern language to the practice of weaving, we find that weaving is already abundant with computational patterns, and in particular that historical weaving draft techniques already demonstrate a similar computational abstraction from the resulting woven textile as code does from media in the live coded performing arts.
+However, in connecting a live coding pattern language to the practice of weaving, we find that weaving is already abundant with computational patterns, and in particular that historical drafting techniques already demonstrate a similar computational abstraction from the resulting woven textile as code does from media in the live coded performing arts.
 Nonetheless by adding another layer of abstraction to that which has been present in